VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

 Pass `-help` to `vmauth` in order to see all the supported command-line flags with their descriptions.

-Feel free [contacting us](mailto:info@victoriametrics.com) if you need customized auth proxy for VictoriaMetrics with the support of LDAP, SSO, RBAC, SAML, accounting, limits, etc.
+Feel free [contacting us](mailto:info@victoriametrics.com) if you need customized auth proxy for VictoriaMetrics with the support of LDAP, SSO, RBAC, SAML, accounting and rate limiting such as [vmgateway](https://victoriametrics.github.io/vmgateway.html).

 ## Auth config